Refer to the Setting Up and Getting Started guide.

 application only allows sorting of internship applications by

-ONE field at a time using parameters such as c/a
+ONE field at a time using parameters such as c/a for sorting by cycles in

-for sorting by company names in descending order.
+ascending order or n/d for sorting by company names in descending order.

 Planned Enhancement: Enable sorting by multiple fields to enhance the flexibility of data organization.
 This improvement addresses the limitation of the current sorting functionality, allowing users to sort data by more than one criterion at a time.
 For example, users should be able to sort first by cycle in ascending order and then by company name in ascending order using the following command: